Buying Property in a Limited Company

 So why choose incorporation?
 There are pros and cons to buying a property through a limited company and all of them need to be considered before a decision is made.
 As always, getting advice from an expert on your personal circumstances should always be considered.

-Should you buy property through a limited company?
+Should you buy a property through a limited company?

 While this is a question that is largely determined by your personal circumstances, incorporation is almost certainly a good choice for people that are looking to build and scale a property portfolio.